vmousley/pc_fNIRS_hyperscanning/README.md

 ***Statistical Analysis***
 1. analysis.R = statistical analysis script
   - unpacks MATLAB structs for manipulation in R;
-  - runs analyses for each aim presented in St. Clair et al. (under review)
+  - runs analyses for each aim presented in St. Clair et al. (2025)